AyushTyagi1907/Weather-app/README.md

 # Weather-app

-Made the Weather App using the openweather api .
+Made the Weather App, which tells you the current temperature of any city using the open weather api.

 Live link of the project => [CLICK](https://ayushtyagi1907.github.io/Weather-app/)